 02 of 04

 The pre-fabricated sunroom kit is by far the most common and most accessible type of sunroom available to homeowners.
+Smaller pre-fab sunroom kits are even meant to be assembled by the homeowner.

 This type of sunroom has been previously designed and built elsewhere, off-site from the home.
 Its design is independent of any individual house.
 Usually, companies that design and build pre-fabricated sunrooms create a number of styles, shapes, and sizes so that homeowners can find one that best matches their own home.